-The Zeitgeist Movement also has no allegiance to a country or traditional political platforms.
-It views the world as a single system and the human species as a single family and recognizes that all countries must disarm and learn to share resources and ideas if we expect to survive in the long run.
-Hence, the solutions arrived at and promoted are in the interest to help everyone on the planet Earth, not a select group.
+It has no allegiance to country or traditional political platforms.
+It views the world as a single system and the human species as a single family.
+It recognizes that all countries must disarm and learn to share resources and ideas if we expect to survive in the long run.
+Self-interest must become social-interest and the solutions arrived at and promoted are in the interest to help every human being.

 What is the Basic Structure of the Movement?

 The Movement’s structure is comprised of volunteers creating a global communications network for activism that is focused on the educational imperatives of a new socioeconomic model referred to as a “Natural Law Resource Based Economy.”